Adg0/CoinFog/README.md

 1. Rekey check
 2. Fee check
 3. Allows only application calls, specifically to mixer app
-4. On completion is restricted to NoOp
+4. On-completion is restricted to NoOp; because malicious actors might attack the relay by calling clearState on-completion and drain the funds of relay address.

 ### Depositing